notsaad/notsaad/README.md

-Hey, I'm Saad and I'm a fourth year CS student at the University of Ottawa, currently working as a Software Engineer Intern at Tesla
+Hey, I'm Saad and I'm a fourth year CS student at the University of Ottawa, currently working as a Software Engineer Intern at Tesla. <br>
 You can reach/contact me at the following:
 📫 saadmazharr@gmail.com
 🧑‍💼 https://www.linkedin.com/in/notsaad